darvester/darvester/README.md

 ---

+<h3 align="center">To start logging, just join a server with your user.
+No need to verify*</h3>
+<sub>* Unless the server is using a 3rd party verification bot.
+For example, non-community servers using mee6 or Dyno to verify by role/reaction</sub>

+---

 ## DISCLAIMER:
 **Using this tool, you agree not to hold the contributors and developers accountable for any damages that occur.
 This tool violates Discord terms of